lyokha/nginx-haskell-module/README.md

 - *haskell_var_nocacheable ``<list>``* &mdash; Makes variables in the *``<list>``* no cacheable between internal redirections but cacheable inside a single redirection.
-Accepts all types of variables, not only defined with directives from this module, however foreign variables are not guaranteed to use cache within a single redirection.
+Accepts all types of indexed variables, not only defined with directives from this module, however foreign variables are not guaranteed to use cache within a single redirection.

 - *haskell_var_compensate_uri_changes ``<list>``* &mdash; Makes variables in the *``<list>``* compensate decrement of nginx internal *uri* counter on every